bup/bup/Documentation/bup-prune-older.1.md

 keep argument must be specified.
 This command is equivalent to a suitable `bup rm` invocation followed by `bup gc`.

+Note that the current implementation expects a typical branch where a new save's date is always the same as or newer than the previous one.
+When that's not the case, only the saves at the end of the branch that have non-increasing timestamps (child to parent) will be affected by this command.
+Future versions are likely to lift this restriction.

 WARNING: This is one of the few bup commands that modifies your archive in intentionally destructive ways.
 Though if an attempt to `join` or `restore` the data you still care about after a